Li County, Gansu: History

 Li County's loess is prone to erosion and landslides.
 Amid the increasing collectivization of agriculture from 1964 to 1978, just seven flows damaged 22000 ha of farmland, destroyed 17,544 homes, and killed 1,142 people.

 During the Cultural Revolution, the area received a bit of local notoriety for its flagging grain production.
 The "experiences of Li County" were used by regional officials to caution against implementation of Tachai-style collectivism in the mid-1970s.
 The collective farms in the area saw decreasing year-on-year yields of grain until, by 1976, all 29 of the county's communes were consuming more grain than they produced.
-This provoked official action, which denounced the complaints as "sabotage" and "poison", in the period between the fall of the Gang of Four and the rise of Deng Xiaoping's economic reforms.
+This provoked official action, which denounced the complaints as "sabotage" and "poison", in the period between the fall of the Gang of Four and the rise of Deng Xiaoping's reform and opening up.

 The area is also subject to earthquakes, with 25 recorded as having a magnitude of 5.0 or higher.
 The largest recorded was an 8.0-magnitude quake that struck on July 21, 1654; most recently, a 6.6-magnitude quake struck on July 22, 2013.